2020 Greenhills hostage crisis: Hostage taking

 The hostage crisis began when Paray, armed with a .45 caliber pistol, entered the employees' entrance of the Virra Mall at around 11:14 am.
 Paray was confronted by a security officer, who he promptly shot twice.
 The wounded officer was immediately rushed to a hospital as Paray took people at the finance office as hostages.
-At 11:22 am, the Greenhill management contacted the San Juan city police and within three minutes city police chief Colonel Jimmy Santos, a SWAT team, and other officials arrived at the scene.
+At 11:22 am, the Greenhills management contacted the San Juan city police and within three minutes city police chief Colonel Jaime Santos, a SWAT team, and other officials arrived at the scene.

 Paray threatened to kill the hostages and made his first demand: to have all security guards of the mall gather outside the mall.
 He later demanded to be given media presence.
 At around 12:30 pm, the police set up a command post inside the Greenhills chapel.
 The mall was placed under lock down at around 1 pm.
 At that time the incident was being reported as a shooting incident with the police not yet officially confirming that a hostage taking was underway.
 San Juan Mayor Francis Zamora and National Capital Region Police Office (NCRPO) chief Debold Sinas arrived at the hostage taking site.
 At 2:30 pm, the Greenhills management issued a statement publicly confirming the then-ongoing hostage taking.
 Despite the closure, several onlookers still managed to gather at the site to film the incident live and give updates about the situation online.

 The police began setting up a press conference at 4 pm as part of fulfilling one of the demands of the hostage taker.
 An hour later, the media was brought in the Greenhills shopping mall complex for a briefing with the police.
 A video call was made by a police officer to confirm the attendance of representatives of the media including reporters from CNN, GMA, ABS-CBN, and TV5, and representatives from Paray's former employer, SASCOR.

-At 6 pm, six SASCOR officials publicly announced their intention to resign from their post in a bid to appease Paray.
+At 6:00 pm, six SASCOR officials publicly announced their intention to resign from their post in a bid to appease Paray.
 In response, Paray demanded that two of them eat ₱2,500 in front of the media.
 He offered one condition that must be fulfilled to drop that particular demand: for the police to plead with him via the media to not force the act on his two former bosses, a demand with which the police complied.

 The hostages were freed at around 8:16 pm.
 Paray, initially thought to be unarmed, exited with the hostages.
 Paray then proceeded to air his grievances against his former employers on national television for 20 minutes before the police managed to arrest him at around 8:45 pm.